ghaida79/Final-Project/README.md

 * First: I removed the missing (null) values and some unreasonable negative values in the Quantity Column.
 ![img](images/quantityColumn.png)

-* Second: I modified the data types of the columns and added a new column that shows the revenue (Quantity x UnitPrice).
+* Second: I modified the data types of the columns and added new columns.
+The first one is the Revenue that is calculated by (Quantity x UnitPrice).
+Also, I separate the InvoiceDate column into Year, Month, Day, and Time.

 This is the cleaned dataset: